emptymalei/awesome-research/README.md

 * [JabRef](https://www.jabref.org/): An open source bibliography reference manager for the BibTeX format.
 * [Mendeley](https://www.mendeley.com/): A bibliography reference manager with cloud storage and BibTeX support.
 * [Zotero](https://www.zotero.org/): An open source bibliography reference manager with syncing and BibTeX support.
+* [Zotero Style Repository](https://www.zotero.org/styles): Find any style you want.
+* [doi2bib](https://www.doi2bib.org/): Give it a DOI and get the associated BibTeX entry.

 ### Tips for Researchers